bluefireteam/audioplayers/packages/audioplayers/example/example.md

   }
 }

-// This code is a copy of /lib/components/player_widget.dart.
+// The PlayerWidget is a copy of "/lib/components/player_widget.dart".
 //#region PlayerWidget

 class PlayerWidget extends StatefulWidget {